SemiSimpleMath/EmiAI_SQLite/resources/resource_email_instructions.md

-Things that are not important (IMPORTANCE 0):
+** Things that are not important (IMPORTANCE 0):
 Any mass emailed job notification.
+Especially LinkedIn Job Alerts, ZipRecruiter.
+I am not looking for a job!!
-Especially LinkedIn Job Alerts Any notification about chess.com events
+Any notification about chess.com events
 Any notification about AI or LLM boot camps or data camps.
 Anything of political nature.